 This collection attempts to map and place on a timeline expressions of Scottish identity.
 As Scots have moved around the world and built their lives in new places they have undertaken ways of expressing their Scottish heritage, culture and identity.
 From the erecting of statues to Robert Burns, Walter Scott or local Scottish heroes, to the celebration of Scottish events like Caledonian/Highland Games, St Andrew’s Day or Burns Night, or a flash of Tartan, Scots have proudly expressed themselves as such.

-I am starting this collection with my own collection of images taken over the years, and pulled from old newspapers, and the Archives of the St Andrew’s Society of Montreal (of which I am part of the Archives Committee) to illustrate the continuing Scottish cultural life.
+I am starting this collection with my own collection of images taken over the years, and pulled from old newspapers, and the Archives of the St Andrew’s Society of Montreal (which I am archivist and historian) to illustrate the continuing Scottish cultural life.

 This being said- I welcome submissions for this project.
 Would love to have a fuller image of Scots cultural life and expression worldwide.

-My wider goals is that the channel can be a place where people interested in Scots and their expressions of identity worldwide can go for a visual and temporal view of Scots.
-Of course as my collection gets larger I will have to subdivide the channel into themes such as Burns statues, highland games, burns suppers, etc. But right now I am just dealing with my own material.
-I will then add stuff from the St Andrew’s Society of Montreal archives, and other material submitted, or stuff already posted on history pin.
+My wider goals is that the channel and the Facebook page can be a places where people interested in Scots and their expressions of identity worldwide can go for a visual and temporal view of Scots.
+Of course as my collection gets larger I plan to subdivide the Historypin channel into themes such as Burns statues, highland games, burns suppers, etc. But right now I am just dealing with my own material.
+I will then add stuff from the St Andrew’s Society of Montreal archives, and other material submitted, or images found online.

 All help and submissions gratefully accepted.